kaitai-io/kaitai_struct_visualizer/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+---

-Note that it applies only to compiler itself, not `.ksy` input files that one supplies in normal process of compilation, nor to compiler's output files — that constitutes normal usage process and you obviously keep copyright to both.
+Note that it applies only to visualizer itself, not `.ksy` input files that one supplies in normal process of compilation, nor to compiler's output files — that constitutes normal usage process and you obviously keep copyright to both.